AlexRogalskiy/spring-kafka-streams-example/README.md

 - Producing messages to Kafka using `StreamBridge`
 - Handling Streams of Kafka messages using Spring Cloud Streams with the Functions and Kafka Streams API
 - Consuming Streams of Kafka Messages using Consumer Functions
-- Maintaining application state using Kafka State Store
+- Maintaining application state using Kafka State Stores (via `KTable`)
-- Illustrating error handling for serialization and non-deserialization errors
+- Illustrating error handling for deserialization errors

 To simulate a data processing pipeline, 3 separate services produce, process, and consume messages.
-The services' interactions can be observed using AKHQ and the application logs (see below for instructions on how to run it).
+The interactions between the services can be observed using AKHQ and the application logs (see below for instructions on how to run it).

-## Fictitious use case :satellite:
+## Fictitious use case 📡 🛰️

 We are helping a space agency to set up their telemetry data receivers.
 Therefore, we need to keep track of the telemetry data we receive from the various space probes that are roaming the solar system (and beyond!).
 The space agency's requirements are: